astrodeepnet/astrodeepnet.github.io/_pages/events.md

 > Mai 20–23, 2025
 > Astroparticule & Cosmologie, Paris + remote (hybrid meeting)

-Registration closed.
-Recording of the talks will be available after the workshop.
+Recording of the talks will be available soon.